UtrechtUniversity/researchcloud-items/doc/roles/irods_skel.md

 parameters to access an iRODS zone.
 However, zones may require PAM based access and encrypted connections that require more advanced settings to be configured.

-This role preconfigures the `~/.irods/irods_environment.json` with common defaults for those advanced settings.
+This role preconfigures the file `~/.irods/irods_environment.json` with default values for those advanced settings.

 Please see the [iselect](./irods_iselect.md) role for an alternative (or additional) mechanism to select an iRODS zone from a distinct list.

+Disclaimer: The default values instantiated by irods_skel are not suitable for all zones.
+Use iselect along with a list of zones/properties to obtain a more reliable mechanism.

 ## Variables

 ## See also